brightworlasi/online_computing_classes/README.md

   **Ans**: The output will be:
      The second name is: Kojo
+     Kwame
-     Kwame Reason: The code first prints the element at index 1 ("Kojo").
+     **Reason**: The code first prints the element at index 1 ("Kojo").
 It then updates index 1 to "Kwame" and prints the new value.

+4. Write a Python code to create an array called students containing five student names.
+   **Ans**: students = ["Ama", "Esi", "Yawa", "Aku", "Afi"] **OR** students = ["Alice", "Bob", "Charlie", "David", "Eve"]

+5. Given the Python array(list) scores = [78, 82, 65, 90, 73], write a Python code to print the total number of scores in the array.
+   **Ans**: print(len(scores))
+   The built-in **len()** function calculates and returns the number of elements in an object.
+The object must be a sequence or collection type that has a      defined length, such as a list, string, tuple, or dictionary.

+6. What would happen if you tried to execute print(scores[5]) on the scores array [54, 32, 63, 74, 56]?
+Explain why this error occurs.
+   **Ans**: An IndexError would occur with the message "list index out of range".
+This happens because the array has only 5 elements (indices 0-4), but         we're trying to access index 5, which doesn't exist.